Pwd9000-ML/blog-devto/posts/2021/Azure-Logic-App-RSS/Azure-Logic-App-RSS.md

 date: '2021-08-30T19:28:52Z'
 ---

-## Github/DevOps service status
+## GitHub/DevOps service status

-As described in one of my previous post, you can easily check the health status of services like Github and DevOps by going to each services status page.
+As described in one of my previous post, you can easily check the health status of services like GitHub and DevOps by going to each services status page.
 Below is a link to my previous post: {% link <https://dev.to/pwd9000/github-devops-status-2eji> %}

-Additionally, both Github and DevOps status pages have RSS feeds we can subscribe to.
+Additionally, both GitHub and DevOps status pages have RSS feeds we can subscribe to.
 The Azure platform itself also has its own health status page at the following URL: [https://status.azure.com/en-us/status/](https://status.azure.com/en-us/status/).

 In todays tutorial we will create and configure an **Azure Logic App** that will connect to each of these services RSS feeds and send us email notifications when services become degraded, health issues occur or get remediated.